 Unique Personality

-Capybaras have a unique personality that sets them apart from other types of rodents.
+Capybaras have a unique personality that sets them apart from other rodents.
 They are curious creatures who love exploring new environments and interacting with their surroundings.
-Many owners describe their capybaras as being playful, affectionate, and even mischievous at times.
+Many owners describe their capybaras as playful, affectionate, and even mischievous.

 Cons: